WindJammer6/28.-TaniBoss/README.md

 - A forum for local farmers
 - PetaniAI, a large language model trained with hydroponic and general farming data (using the Chatbase custom GPT LLM model API) to serve as a secondary expert

-Contributed to the problem statemenet formulation, design of the machine learning model, and development of the Streamlit website (including the forum and PetaniAI features).
+Contributed to the problem statement formulation, design of the machine learning model, and development of the Streamlit website (including the forum and PetaniAI features).

 <br>